Skip to content

 The YC Winter 2025 statistic provides important context.
 Y Combinator CEO Garry Tan confirmed to CNBC that "for about a quarter of the current YC startups, 95% of the code was written by AI."
 That batch demonstrated 10% aggregate week-over-week growth.

 This data point represents startup timescales (months to Series A), not enterprise timescales (years of production operations).
-Given the compounding maintenance overhead and fourfold increases in code duplication documented by GitClear, teams with multi-year maintenance horizons face a genuinely different risk profile that requires specification discipline to manage.
+Given the compounding maintenance overhead and fourfold increases in code duplication documented by GitClear, teams with multi-year maintenance horizons face a different risk profile that requires specification discipline to manage.

 Why Context Is the Core Skill

-A Thoughtworks analysis articulates the deepest insight: "Understanding a system used to come naturally through hands-on work.
+The core challenge: "Understanding a system used to come naturally through hands-on work.
 Now, teams need new habits to retain that understanding.
 Context has become a skill, not a byproduct."

 Decision Matrix: Choosing the Right Approach